asisshhh/Advance-Object-Detection-Python/README.md

 ## Notes

-- The application automatically saves detection history to a SQLite database
+- The application automatically saves detection history to a MongoDb database
 - Detection statistics are updated in real-time
 - Alerts are triggered based on configurable thresholds
 - Reports can be exported in CSV format with accompanying visualizations